DiaAzul/Posh-Predictive-Text/README.md

 brings the same capability to the PowerShell command line interface for common CLI tools used within the software development and data science community.

-Posh-Predictive-Text provides suggested completions for:
+Posh Predictive Text provides suggested completions for:

 - conda
 - docker